 Tonsillectomy recovery time is unique for each patient.
-Recovery time for children is much shorter than for adults, with seemingly less pain.
+The recovery timeline for children is much shorter than for adults, with seemingly less pain.
 My own eight year old son was back to his old self in less than a week after his tonsillectomy.
 This may have fanned the flames of my unreasonable expectations of my own recovery time as an adult.
 His was fairly typical of a child his age.
 Children’s bodies heal faster than adults’ do.

 Humor aside, ten days seems to be pretty typical.
 I added the .43 because so many people, myself included, thought they had it licked and went back to work around day ten, only to find they weren’t quite ready.
 As scabs slough off in second week of recovery, many adults experience a bit of a pain relapse, just as they thought they were almost recovered.
 This is a really tough period for many.
 They’ve spent almost two weeks with minimal sleep, minimal nourishment, minimal activity, and lots of pain medicine.
 It can be downright depressing for adults recovering in this second week.